Youth United

 • Be a student in grades 9-12 registered at a school that offers the program.

-• Complete at least 145 hours of volunteer service between the months of April 1st and March 31st.
+• Complete at least 145 hours of volunteer service between April 1st and March 31st of the current school year.

-• Must have at least one school-related activity (no hour requirement).
+• Must have at least 10 hours of school-related volunteering.

 • All volunteer activities must be verifiable.